 Need Help With Your Rear-End Settlement?
 Contact Gordon & Gordon Today!

-If you find yourself or someone you know in a situation where assistance with a rear-end settlement is needed, don’t hesitate to speak with the experienced team at Gordon & Gordon.
-Call us today at (318) 716-HELP or leave us a message through our website to schedule your free case consultation.
+If you find yourself or someone you know in a situation where assistance with a rear-end settlement is needed, don’t hesitate to speak with the experienced team at Gordon & Gordon Law Firm.
+Call our top Shreveport personal injury lawyers at 318-716-HELP today to schedule a free consultation concerning your injury claim.